James Jordan (cricketer): Later life

-The reasons for Jordan's lack of first-class cricket after 1824 are unknown.
+The reasons for Jordan's absence from cricket after 1824 are unknown.
 In Scores and Biographies, Arthur Haygarth suggests that he may have been unwell, but he played four matches for the Players of Kent against the Gentlemen of Kent between 1826 and 1828.
 Haygarth also describes him in 1853―aged 60―as "a hearty, active man, still enjoying the sport of shooting and taking much exercise on foot", and The Sporting Magazine suggested that he may have lost form, and that his aggressive style of play may have made him likely to be out caught or stumped.

-It has also been suggested that his "manner was not liked by some of the aristocratic patrons of the sport", and that this may have alienated him from the amateur's who selected sides at the time.
-He is certainly known to have still been playing for Gillingham as late as 1833.
+Carlaw included a quote stating, "[his] manner was not liked by some of the aristocratic patrons of the sport", which may have alienated him from the amateurs who selected teams at the time.
+He played for Gillingham as late as 1833.

+Personal life

 Jordan married Elizabeth Featherstone at Frindsbury in 1822.
 He received a dockyard pension, but was still working in the ropery at Chatham at the 1861 census.
 He died at Chatham in 1866 aged 73.